imennajar/python-api-challenge/README.md

 ## Tip:🪄

-For a better analysis of the relationship between weather variables and Latitude, we can create maps that display, for example in the Southern Hemispher, the  a point for every city in our data.
-The size of the point will be representing differnet weather variables in which map.
+For a better analysis of the relationship between weather variables and Latitude, we can create maps that display, for example in the Southern Hemisphere, a point for each city in our data.
+The size of the point will represent weather variables in each map.

 <img src='lat.temp.png' style ='width:700px;height:300px'/>